envelabs/enve-labs-docker-training/docker/05-docker-images/README.md

     docker container run --rm -it enve-alpine-ping-img

-image build from a Dockerfile in order to install a nginx server and and expose it in the port 80
+image build from a Dockerfile in order to install a nginx server and and expose it in the port 80 (`dockerfile-enve-nginx` file in the directory should be copied to `Dockerfile`, which is the default file used by the `docker build` process)

         docker image build -t enve-ubuntu-nginx-img .